113ll3/Ibmclouddocscli/reference/bluemix_cli/extend_cli.md

 ### Step 2: Install the plug-in

 Use the `bx plugin install PLUGIN_NAME -r REPO_NAME` command to install the plugin.
-For example:
+For example, use the following command to install a plugin from the official IBM plugin repo `Bluemix`:

   ```
   $ bluemix plugin install auto-scaling -r Bluemix